tekumara/notes/python-modules.md

 - [PyBay2016 - Cindy Sridharan - The Python Deployment Albatross](https://speakerdeck.com/pybay/2016-cindy-sridharan-the-python-deployment-albatross)
 - [Traps for the Unwary in Python’s Import System](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html)
 - [Practical Python - 9.1 Packages](https://github.com/dabeaz-course/practical-python/blob/main/Notes/09_Packages/01_Packages.md)

+## PYTHONPATH

+PYTHONPATH can contain a directory of modules (ie: .py files) or .zip/.egg files.
+Python will unpack the .zip file and locate any packages within it ie: directories containing a _\_\_init\_\_.py_ file.
+The name of the .zip file is irrelevant.

 ## Import time